top of page

 Figure 7: Hypothetical Example of Temperature Signature of a Mixture; Source: Mapmyops

-Let me ask you, 'which of the five substances is H2O (Water) and why?'
+Which of the five substances is H2O (Water)?

-Very simple, right?
-Only Substance C is H2O as you know that H2O exists as ice below 0 degrees celsius, as water between 0-100 degrees and as water vapour above 100 degrees.
-The other four substances do not have the same temperature signature as that of water and hence, you can easily rule them out.
+Very simple - only Substance C as H2O exists as Ice below 0 degrees Celsius, as Water between 0-100 degrees and as Water Vapour above 100 degrees.
+The other four substances do not have the same temperature signature as what is known of H2O and hence, one can easily rule all of them out.

-Now imagine that you maintain a temperature signature database of ten important substances that are of interest to you.
-Using the database you'll be able to detect which, if any, of the remaining four substances in the container are important to you.
-This is the exact utility of Hyperspectral Imaging - just that instead of temperature, we compare the energy reflectance acquired by a Hyperspectral sensor to a database of verified reflectance signatures of objects / materials that are of interest to us in order to detect / delineate / classify them.
+Now imagine that you maintain a database of Temperature Signatures, i.e. response to a temperature range, of ten important substances that are of interest to you for your study.
+Using this available information, you will be able to identify which, if any, of the remaining four substances in the container are the ones important to you.
+This is exactly similar to how Hyperspectral Imaging is utilized to good effect - instead of temperature signature, we compare the spectral/energy signature acquired by the spaceborne instrument to a database of verified spectral signatures in order to detect a particular surface feature, delineate between surface features, or classify surfaces.

-Spectral Signature of Green, Stressed & Drying Vegetation; Source: HYPERedu, EnMAP education initiative
+Spectral Signature of Healthy, Stressed & Dry Vegetation to Sunlight; Source: HYPERedu, EnMAP education

-Figure 8: Spectral Signature of Green, Stressed & Drying Vegetation; Source: HYPERedu, EnMAP education initiative
+Figure 8: Spectral Signature of Healthy, Stressed & Dry Vegetation to Sunlight; Source: HYPERedu, EnMAP education

 Spectral Range of Sentinel-2 Multispectral Imagery.
 Source: Geosage.com